 The 5-ingredient miso sauce, made with anti-aging ingredients, is perfect for warm and cold dishes.
 The sauce does not get heated, preserving the benefits of fermented miso.

-This Miso Bowl recipe was inspired by my anti-aging Strawberry Kale Salad, as well as this Healthy Thai Crunch Salad.
+This Miso Bowl recipe was inspired by my anti-aging Strawberry Kale Salad, this High-Protein Tofu Buddha Bowl, as well as this Healthy Thai Crunch Salad.

 Jump to: